-Up to this point, our discussion has been confined to MACs, and this is because, unlike MACs, MNCs in Korean is not subject to any constraint, at least as far as I can see.
+Up to this point, our discussion has been confined to MACs, and this is because, unlike MACs, MNCs in Korean does not seem to be subject to any constraint.

-For example, as we have observed, in an MAC, the PM must meet certain conditions.
+First, as we have just observed, in an MAC, the PM must meet certain conditions.
 In contrast, in an MNC, essentially any kind of PM can occur.
 To see this, consider (48).